-Even with the use of tools like SEMRush, Ahrefs, and KWFinder, you still need to have a specific phrase to use in your keyword search.
-If you have a blog about Instagram marketing, then you’d have to think about what phrase, question, or a specific aspect of Instagram people might be searching for.
+If you have a blog about Instagram marketing, then you’d have to think about what phrase, question, or a specific aspect of Instagram people might be searching.

-Simply enter a general topic and the tool will return several keywords in question form.
+Enter a general topic, and the tool will return several keywords in question form.
 Each keyword result is a question.
 The results are then categorized according to the type of question (what, when, who, where, why, how, can, etc.)

 There are also five different sets of answers when searching for a topic.

 All keyword results here are questions that start with why, what, where, how, when, and can.

 Ex: how Instagram makes money, are Instagram stories saved, etc.

 The keyword is used with common prepositions like with, without, near me, for, and to.